Music and Management MA

 Read about visas, immigration and other information in International students.
 We recommend that international students apply as early as possible to ensure that they have time to apply for their visa.

-School of Music Taught Postgraduate Admissions Policy
+University of Leeds Taught Admissions Policy 2023

-- International: £22,500 (total)
+International: £27,250 (total)

 Read more about paying fees and charges.

-Part-time fees are normally calculated based on the number of credits you study in a year compared to the equivalent full-time course.
+Fees for part-time courses are normally calculated based on the number of credits you study in a year compared to the equivalent full-time course.
 For example, if you study half the course credits in a year, you will pay half the full-time course fees for that year.

 Additional cost information

 There may be additional costs related to your course or programme of study, or related to being a student at the University of Leeds.
-Read more about additional costs
+Read more about additional costs.

 Scholarships and financial support